Living Willow from Willows NurseryFAQs

 Do you deliver to all UK Addresses ?

-Short willow cuttings can be sent throughout the UK by First Class Post at a cost of £4.00.
+Short willow cuttings can be sent throughout the UK by First Class Post or Hermes at a cost of £4.00.

-We can send long willow whips/kits to the Scottish Highlands and Islands, Northern Ireland/ Isle of Wight and the Channel islands, but TNT does charge a lot more for this service, so please contact us for the cost of delivery which will be in excess of the standard £19.00 charge – also next day delivery is unlikely, with at least 2 days being more usual.
+We can send long willow whips/kits to the Scottish Highlands and Islands, Northern Ireland/ Isle of Wight and the Channel islands, but FedEx/TNT does charge a lot more for this service, so please contact us for the cost of delivery which will be in excess of the standard £19.00 charge – also next day delivery is unlikely, with at least 2 days being more usual.

 How do I prepare the site for planting ?

-For best results, the planting site should be dug over and cleared of grass and weeds.
-Fertiliser/manure/organic matter added – especially if the soil has a tendency to dry out quickly.
+The planting site should be dug over and cleared of grass and weeds.
+Fertiliser/manure/organic matter should be added if appropriate – especially if the soil has a tendency to dry out quickly.
 Planting through an appropriate membrane or adding a good mulch will help in weed control later on but is not essential.

 As an example, the ‘Adapted’ Dome Kit will make a dome that can have an inside height up to a maximum of 6 feet 6 inches with a base diameter of up to a maximum of 7 feet – ie that is the largest it can sensibly be built whilst still being held together by reasonable overlapping of willow – approach the other domes and wigwams in the same way (dimensions are given on the Kit Prices page).